aumartinez/php-set-schedule/README.md

 ## Startup

-Rung the <code>startup.php</code> file to create/initialize the tables in the database.
+Run the <code>startup.php</code> file to create/initialize the tables in the database.